 Play Around with Unique Furniture

 Think outside the box with your furniture choices.
-I once turned an old trunk into a coffee table with hidden storage; it’s quite the conversation starter!
+I once turned an old trunk into a coffee table with hidden storage.
+It is quite the conversation starter.
+If you prefer a more traditional centerpiece, learn how to style a round coffee table beautifully.

 Put in a Wall Bed